 Pioneer life was a combination of hard work and adventure!
 Early setters worked with hand tools and cooked over open fires.
 This tour provides a glimpse of the everyday life on the western frontier of Southwest Virginia.
-Hands-on activities may include bartering, butter making, spinning and wool carding, pioneer laundry, pioneer games, hearth cooking or dancing the Virginia Reel.
+Hands-on activities may include bartering, butter and biscuit making, spinning and wool carding, pioneer laundry, pioneer games, hearth cooking or dancing the Virginia Reel.

 Native American Life

 Explore the Woodland Indian period, when Native Americans inhabited the Pisgah site in Tazewell County.
 Discover the various customs and traditions of Native Americans, including how they made fire, arrowheads, wigwams, tools, and clothing.
 Hear a Native American story, participate in a Native American game, and enjoy the hands-on activities in the life size replica of a wigwam.